mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **UI-RSVP-012:** Blacklist and tag management pages must be clearly marked as Store Admin only (optimized for tablets and phones).

-**UI-RSVP-014:** Google Maps integration settings page must allow Store Admins to:
+**UI-RSVP-014:** Reserve with Google integration settings page must allow Store Admins to:

-- Enable/disable Google Maps integration
+- Enable/disable Reserve with Google integration
+- Connect store's Google Business Profile
 - Configure API credentials securely
+- Test connection to Reserve with Google service
 - View integration status and sync health
-- Map facilities to Google Maps reservation slots
+- Map facilities to Reserve with Google reservation slots
 - View error logs and sync history (optimized for tablets and phones).

 ---